sighingnow/jekyll-gitbook/_pages/API.md

 ### 2. Forming a graphQL query

  - In the interactive editor paste the query from github sample **[link](https://github.com/CiscoDevNet/webex-contact-center-api-samples/blob/main/graphql-sample/simple.graphql)**
- - NOTE : To and From should be changed accoring to your needs, it has to be epoch time in miliseconds, use this **[link](- https://www.epochconverter.com/)** to convert.
+ - NOTE : To and From should be changed according to your needs, it has to be epoch time in miliseconds, use this **[link](https://www.epochconverter.com/)** to convert.

 ### 3. Running the query

 - Click on run - notice that you will receive all the interaction ID's between that timeframe.
-- Run the query **[- https://github.com/CiscoDevNet/webex-contact-center-api-samples/blob/main/graphql-sample/totalCallsByAni.graphql](- https://www.epochconverter.com/)** to aggregate calls from a specific phone number.
+- Run the query **[- https://github.com/CiscoDevNet/webex-contact-center-api-samples/blob/main/graphql-sample/totalCallsByAni.graphql](https://www.epochconverter.com/)** to aggregate calls from a specific phone number.
 - NOTE : Change the line 11 to the ANI from your tenant.
 - Refer to docs section as shown in video to find explaination for each fields in the schema.
 - You can also run all the graphQL samples **[here](https://github.com/CiscoDevNet/webex-contact-center-api-samples/tree/main/graphql-sample)**